easolhq/easolhq.github.io/docs/guides/site_styles/index.md

 ## Colours
 Four palette colours are defined here.
 These colours are used as default throughout the theme, and will also be available as 'Palette colours' in any colour picker when editing the site.
 - Primary colour - main design colour, predominantly used across the website and applied by default to main actions
-- Secondary colour - secondary colour, used in background in some elements and for buttons with secondary actions
+- Secondary colour - secondary brand colour
 - Site background colour - the site's (body) background colour
 - Site text colour - the colour used for most text and links